Haivision/srt/docs/features/access-control.md

 #### SRT_REJX_UNACCEPTABLE

-Applies when the parameters specified in SocketID cannot be satisfied for the requested resource, or when `m=publish` but the data format is not acceptable.
+Applies when the parameters specified in StreamID cannot be satisfied for the requested resource, or when `m=publish` but the data format is not acceptable.
 This is a general error reporting an unsupported format for data that appears to be wrong when sending, or a restriction on the data format (as specified in the